vacp2p/vac.dev/research/2022-07-15-relay-anonymity.md

 * [13/WAKU2-STORE](https://rfc.vac.dev/spec/13/), which can violate receiver anonymity as it allows filtering by content topic.
   A countermeasure is using the content topic exclusively for local filters.
 * [12/WAKU2-FILTER](https://rfc.vac.dev/spec/12/), which discloses nodes' interest in topics;
-* [19/WAKU2-LIGHTPUSH](https://rfc.vac.dev/spec/19/), which also discloses nodes' interest in topics;
+* [19/WAKU2-LIGHTPUSH](https://rfc.vac.dev/spec/19/), which also discloses nodes' interest in topics and links the lightpush client as the sender of a message to the lightpush service node;
 * [21/WAKU2-FTSTORE](https://rfc.vac.dev/spec/21/), which discloses nodes' interest in specific time ranges allowing to infer information like online times.

 While these protocols are not necessary for the operation of Waku v2, and can be seen as pluggable features,